grantjenks/python-sortedcontainers/docs/djangocon-2015-lightning-talk.rst

 Red-Black and AVL.
 All of those are implemented in C or C++.
 Then I discovered a Skip-list implementation that was slower but pure-Python.

-All I can say in five minutes is SortedContainers doesn't use any of these exactly.
+All I can say in five minutes is :doc:`Sorted Containers<index>` doesn't use any of these exactly.
 It's kind of like a B-tree but only half-heartedly.
 It relies entirely on the bisect module.
 While it's slow to program in Python, the interpreter is written in C. So if you think of it as programming the interpreter, you're effectively writing C code.
-It turns out lists are fast; trees, not so much.
+It turns out lists are fast;
+trees, not so much.

 Listen to what these smart people have to say about it: